 7. Red Cabbage

 The tangy and sweet taste of the red cabbage provides a nice contrast to the savoury and creamy flavours of the fish pie.
 Additionally, the bright red colour of the cabbage adds some colour to the plate.
-Pair your fish pie with this Braised Red Cabbage With Red Wine for a warm and hearty meal.
+Pair your fish pie with this Slow Cooked Red Cabbage for a warm and hearty meal.

 8. Sautéed Spinach